 Carpool to Family Get-Togethers

 Have a family member with a Suburban?
-Make the most out of those miles per gallon by making sure there’s a butt in every seat!
+Make the most out of those miles per gallon by ensuring a butt in every seat!
 You’ll save some gas money, cut down on carbon emissions, and get to have the uncomfortable “Are you leaving soon” conversation at the end of the night.
 (You’ve been warned).

 Use Reusable Decorations